website design or website refresh battle

 Cohesion

 Clean slate!
 Starting with a blank canvas allows you to create a more cohesive narrative and experience throughout your site, bringing to life your brand and ethos in a way that truly engages and appeals to your target audience.
-Every element can be meticulously designed to guide visitors through a seamless customer journey journey, from first impression to conversion.
+Every element can be meticulously designed to guide visitors through a seamless customer journey, from first impression to conversion.

 Freshness